PGY2 Infectious Diseases Residency Program

 • Research Project

-PGY2 residents are required to complete the following staffing requirements:
+PGY2 Residents are expected to complete the following clinical staffing requirements after their Orientation experience:

-• Two weekend emergency department shifts per month
+• Two weekend emergency department pharmacist shifts per month, on average

 Contacts